1 General considerations topenlarge

 This image shows x-rays of a crushed foot before and after K-wire fixation (with plate fixation of first MT).

-Once swelling has resolved in the foot, comminuted 1-4 MT fractures can be approached from the dorsum of the foot over the first and third web space.
+Once swelling has resolved in the foot, comminuted 1-4 MT fractures can be approached from the dorsum of the foot over the first and third web space (see Dorsal approach to the first metatarsal and Dorsal intermetatarsal approach).

-The fifth MT fracture can be approached with a lateral incision.
+The fifth MT fracture can be approached with a lateral incision (see Lateral approach to the 5th metatarsal).

 This image shows a postop picture of approaches to first and second metatarsal base with the dorsomedial incision and approaches to the third and fourth metatarsal base with the dorsolateral incision.